sellmair/kompass/README.md

 #### Set sails to a Ship
 Once your activity has started, you have to provide a sail for the ship which should route to certain destinations.
 You can do this whenever you want to (even after you routed your ship to a certain destination).
-The following example will show how how the FrameLayout with id 'R.id.lisa_container' will be used for the ship called Lisa as _Sail_:
+The following example will show how the FrameLayout with id 'R.id.lisa_container' will be used for the ship called Lisa as _Sail_:

 ```kotlin